hmrc/income-tax-mtd-changelog/README.md

 ##### Changed

-Update the `consolidatedExpenses` parameter description in API documentation to clarify that it relates to *allowable* expenses.
+Update the `consolidatedExpenses` field description in API documentation to clarify that it relates to *allowable* expenses.
 Endpoints affected:

 * Create a UK Property Income & Expenses Period Summary
 * Retrieve a UK Property Income & Expenses Period Summary